katjam/healthy-code-happy-people/presentation/SLIDES.md

 ![](assets/images/elm-confident.jpg)
 ![](assets/images/react-anxious.jpg)

 Note:
 (28 min)
-- Elm team feel proud, they added the features and nothing broke
-- React team feel anxious, they've had to patch something at the last minute
 - The project hasn't been worked on for a while
-- Security patches
-- A new feature request
-- Elm team confident they make the changes and follow the compiler
-- React team feeling anxious and not sure how to approach.
-- The things they try feel fragile

-+++

-- Unbreakable means no stress
-- Project grows, people churn
-- Read code
-- Amend code
+- When in react, the team felt anxious, often had to patch something at the last minute
-- js libraries moved on - Elm no undeclared breaking changes
+- js libraries moved on - stuff can break with no warning

-Note:
+- Because of strong and static typing, the elm package ecosystem can enforce semantic versioning

 +++